kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 5. Run the app and test as before

 ## RUNNING TESTS INSIDE A DOCKER CONTAINER
-1. Get the container ID by running the command below
+1. Get the container ID by running the command below and copying the container ID
   ```
   docker ps
   ```